Sherri L. Ter Molen, PhD has been credit card debt free since 2002.

 But whatever sense of financial responsibility I once had evaporated the moment I entered college.

 If my friends wanted to go to McDonald’s, I ran to the ATM machine to take out $20, incurring a $1 fee since the machine was out of network.
 If my friends wanted to go to Chi-Chi’s the next day, I ran to the ATM once again to take out $30, getting hit with yet another $1 fee.
 By the end of my freshman year, I had spent all of my savings on frivolities and fees, and, worse yet, I had gone into debt on credit cards as well.
 I had a great time, but I continued to overspend throughout college and well beyond graduation.

-I ended up owing nearly $16,000 on three credit cards, each with an astronomical annual percentage rate (APR).
-Even with my college degree, I was making merely $9 an hour, which means I could barely make the interest-laden minimum payments, let alone pay down the principal on my debts.
+When I graduated, I ended up owing nearly $16,000 on three credit cards, each with an astronomical annual percentage rate (APR).
+Even with my college degree, I made merely $7–$9 an hour, which means I could barely make the interest-laden minimum payments, let alone pay down the principal on my debts.
 I felt suffocated, and I wanted to get out of debt without claiming bankruptcy.

 The Clipping That Set Me on the Path